syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-Sort-all-the-nodes-in-the-TreeViewAdv-control.md

 ---
 layout: post
 title: How to Sort all the Nodes in the TreeViewAdv | Syncfusion
-description: how to sort all the nodes in the treeviewadv control in Syncfusion Windows Forms and its elements and more details.
+description: how to sort all the nodes in Syncfusion Windows Forms treeviewadv control, its elements and more details.
 platform: WindowsForms
 control: TreeView
 documentation: ug
 ---

-# How to Sort all the Nodes in the TreeViewAdv

-This page explains How to Sort all the Nodes in the TreeViewAdv and more details.

-## How to Sort all the Nodes in the TreeViewAdv Control
+# How to Sort all the Nodes in the TreeViewAdv Control

 This can be done by setting the SortWithChildNodes property to true.